WittmannF/jupyter-translate/README.md

 There's also a script for automatically translate all .ipynb files from a folder and it's subfolders.
 Keep in mind that all .ipynb files are going to be renamed to `{file_name}_bk.ipynb`

-OBS: jupyter-tranlate uses [googletrans](https://py-googletrans.readthedocs.io/en/latest/) on its backend. `-language` can be any from the following dictionary:
+OBS: jupyter-translate uses [googletrans](https://py-googletrans.readthedocs.io/en/latest/) on its backend. `-language` can be any from the following dictionary:
 ```
 {'af': 'afrikaans',
  'sq': 'albanian',